AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnRedZoneDetectionModel.md

-# Creating Likely-To-Leave Prediction Model
+# Creating Churn Red Zone Detection Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could detect if player is in the "red zone" before it leaves.